 Frequently Asked Questions

 The simple answer to this question is that we are the largest stockist of genuine concertinas in the world by a long way, meaning that you are choosing from a big selection of instruments rather than one or two choices you may have in a non-specialist shop.
+All of our instruments are restored to a very high standard, and we have gained a stellar reputation over the last 40+ years of our business for high-quality instruments and extremely attentive customer service.

 Whilst it’s understandable to assume that, as a specialist, our instruments would be more expensive than elsewhere, it isn’t the case for a couple of reasons.
 Firstly, we don’t have to factor staff/shop rental costs into our prices as we’re a family-run business with our showroom being in our house.
 It’s also important to note that the instruments you may see on eBay or other online auctions will very rarely be in playing condition- they’ve often been left untouched for decades.